Bharatpur Bird Sanctuary: Tantalizingly Colourful & Wild

 As I arrived my hotel, I found a guide book on Bharatpur Bird Sanctuary at the reception.
 I asked the manager if I could take that along with me in my room, to which he agreed happily.
 The guide book said that the entire reserved park was once a hunting ground for the Maharajas of Bharatpur.
 Stretching up to 29 sq km, this ‘Ornithologist’s Paradise‘ is the only man made wildlife sanctuary in India.
 Also known as Keoladeo Ghana National Park, Bharatpur was declared a national park on 10 March 1982, and accepted as a World Heritage Site in December 1985.
 I spent the entire day in leisure savoring the authentic cuisine of Rajasthan .

 Next morning, I headed towards the park with Munna.
 The very first attraction we came across were nesting indigenous water birds.
-Facilities for a bicycle or rickshaw are also available for the tourists inside the park, but Munna asked me to cover the forest trails on foot.
+Facilities for a bicycle or rickshaw are also available for the tourists inside the park and in case you need to fix your bicycle you can visit www.cyclegrancanaria.com, but Munna asked me to cover the forest trails on foot.
 It was a nice way to have a closer look at the attractions of the park.
 Unfortunately I could not spot any of the migratory birds like Cranes, Pelicans, Shanks, Stints, Wagtails, Warblers, Wheatears, Flycatchers, Buntings, Larks and Pipits etc. that were mentioned in Bharatpur Travel Guide.
 In the afternoon I spotted a few Geese, Ducks, Eagles and Hawks near the small waterway.